libretro/docs/docs/development/shader/slang-shaders.md

 ```
 #pragma format R16_SFLOAT
 ```

+If rendering to uint/int formats, make sure your fragment shader output target is uint/int.

+##### Practical Format Choice Guidance

+When choosing a framebuffer format for your shader, consider the following practical recommendations:

+- For shaders that output gamma-corrected SDR (standard dynamic range) data, use `R8G8B8A8_UNORM` or simply omit the format specification (the default is usually suitable).
+- For shaders that output HDR10 data, any output intended for 10-bit display, or gamma-corrected intermediates requiring extra precision, use `A2B10G10R10_UNORM_PACK32`.
+- For shaders that output linear data (such as for realistic color blending or physically-based rendering), use `R16G16B16A16_SFLOAT`.
+- If your shader only needs to output one or two color channels, the `Rxx` or `RxxGxx` formats (e.g., `R16_UINT`, `R8_UNORM`) can be used for efficiency.

+Be aware that using higher bit-depth formats (such as 16-bit or 32-bit float) can have a significant impact on performance, especially on mobile or older hardware.
+Always profile your shader if performance is a concern.

+Note: If you specify `A2B10G10R10_UNORM_PACK32` and the shader is the last shader in the chain, frontends like RetroArch will treat it as an HDR shader.
+See the section on HDR programming for more details.

 #### `#pragma parameter`

 Shader parameters allow shaders to take user-defined inputs as uniform values.
 This makes shaders more configurable.